 This is a brief break-down of what’s included in each of internet sales results.

-- Online Stores: It includes sale of products and digital media content where the record revenue gross rapidly.
+It includes sale of products and digital media content where the record revenue gross rapidly.
 They leverage the retail infrastructure to supply a good selection of consumable and sturdy goods.
 The goods have media products available in both a physical and digital format, such as books, music, videos, games, and software.
 The product sales include digital products sold on a transactional basis.
 The Digital product subscriptions used to provide unlimited view or use rights are available in “Subscription Services.”

-- Physical Stores: Includes product sales where the customer’s physically selects items during a store.
+Includes product sales where the customer’s physically selects items during a store.
 Sales from customers who order goods online for delivery or devour at our physical stores are included in “Online stores.”

-- Third-Party Seller Services: The Commission system and other relevant fulfilment and shipping fees, and other third-party seller services.
+The Commission system and other relevant fulfilment and shipping fees, and other third-party seller services.

-- Subscriptions: Annual and monthly fees related to Amazon Prime memberships, also as audiobook, digital video, digital music, e-book, and other non-AWS subscription services.
+Annual and monthly fees related to Amazon Prime memberships, also as audiobook, digital video, digital music, e-book, and other non-AWS subscription services.
 Amazon’s standard Prime subscription rate is $119/year, which might translate into revenue of quite $17.8 billion, although the corporate offers discounted memberships for college kids.

-- AWS: AWS includes the global sales of computing, database, storage, and other required services.
+AWS includes the global sales of computing, database, storage, and other required services.

-- Other: Majorly includes the sale of ad services, along with sales associated with other services offered.
+Majorly includes the sale of ad services, along with sales associated with other services offered.

 Amazon Business Model: Jeff Bezos’s Flywheel